-The five metropolitan hubs are:
+The three metropolitan hubs are:

 Genetic diagnostic laboratory services

 Genetic testing is provided by a number of public and private providers and is accessed through a clinical genetic service or some medical specialists.

 Providers of genetic diagnostic laboratory services in Victoria include: